AdobeDocs/commerce-operations.en/help/installation/prerequisites/file-system/overview.md

 For more information about creating a `magento_umask` file, see [Optionally set a umask]({{ page.baseurl }}/install-gde/install/post-install-umask.html).

-## Permissions, ownership, and Magento modes
+## Permissions, ownership, and application modes

-We recommend different permissions and ownership when you use the different Magento modes: default mode, developer mode, and production mode.
-See [About Magento modes][modes] in the _Configuration guide_.
+We recommend different permissions and ownership when you use the different Adobe Commerce and Magento Open Source application modes:

+- Default
+- Developer
+- Production

+See [About modes][modes] in the _Configuration guide_.

 We further discuss permissions recommendations in [File systems access permissions][config-file-access] in the _Configuration guide_.

 >[!TIP]
 >
->Before you install the Magento software, review [Set pre-installation ownership and permissions]({{ page.baseurl }}/install-gde/prereq/file-system-perms.html).
+>Before you install Adobe Commerce or Magento Open Source, review [Set pre-installation ownership and permissions]({{ page.baseurl }}/install-gde/prereq/file-system-perms.html).

 <!-- link definitions -->